jobovy/galpy/doc/source/potential.rst

 >>> from galpy.potential import MWPotential2014
 >>> print(MWPotential2014)
-# [<galpy.potential_src.PowerSphericalPotentialwCutoff.PowerSphericalPotentialwCutoff instance at 0x1089b23b0>, <galpy.potential_src.MiyamotoNagaiPotential.MiyamotoNagaiPotential instance at 0x1089b2320>, <galpy.potential_src.TwoPowerSphericalPotential.NFWPotential instance at 0x1089b2248>]
+# [<galpy.potential.PowerSphericalPotentialwCutoff.PowerSphericalPotentialwCutoff instance at 0x1089b23b0>, <galpy.potential.MiyamotoNagaiPotential.MiyamotoNagaiPotential instance at 0x1089b2320>, <galpy.potential.TwoPowerSphericalPotential.NFWPotential instance at 0x1089b2248>]

 and we can evaluate the potential by using the ``evaluatePotentials`` function